Carbon-for-Developers/carbon-sdks/java/docs/FilesApi.md

     Carbon client = new Carbon(configuration);
     OrganizationUserFilesToSyncFilters filters = new OrganizationUserFilesToSyncFilters();
     Boolean sendWebhook = false;
-    try {
+    Boolean preserveFileRecord = false; // Whether or not to delete all data related to the file from the database, BUT to preserve the file metadata, allowing for         resyncs.
+By default `preserve_file_record` is false, which means that all data related to the file *as well as* its metadata will be deleted.
+Note that         even if `preserve_file_record` is true, raw files uploaded via the `uploadfile` endpoint still cannot be resynced. try {
       GenericSuccessResponse result = client
               .files
               .deleteV2()
               .filters(filters)
               .sendWebhook(sendWebhook)
+              .preserveFileRecord(preserveFileRecord)
               .execute();
       System.out.println(result);
       System.out.println(result.getSuccess());